ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 ## Task 2: Key generation

-Key generation plays a fundamental role in modern cryptographic systems, providing the foundation for secure communication and data protection.
-In this task we generate public and private keys using current and legacy functionalities of openssl.
+Let's have a look at how private and public keys are generated using OpenSSL.

 ### Task 2.1.
 Public and private key generation